streakcraze/streakcraze/README.md

 - 👯 I’m looking to collaborate on developing web applications, cloud applications, data science and ML projects, embedded systems, IoT projects, computer vision, and technical documentation.

 - 💬 Some of the languages and frameworks I'm proficient with are:
+    - Python
+    - JavaScript
+    - C/C++
+    - React
+    - Express
+    - Flask
-    - Python            - React            - OpenCV
+    - OpenCV
-    - Javascript        - Express          - Tensorflow
+    - Tensorflow
-    - C/C++             - Flask            - Keras
+    - Keras

 - 📫 You can reach me through:
     - Email: odhisoarnold@gmail.com